-Obtaining a pilot certificate allows you to fly an airplane and carry passengers and baggage.
+Obtaining your private pilot license (certificate) allows you to fly an airplane and carry passengers and baggage.
 Although operating expenses may be equally shared with your passengers, you may not fly for compensation or hire as a private pilot.
 However, you can fly any airplane you are appropriately rated for to thousands of public airports, day or night.

 If you wish to fly for fun or are taking the first step toward a career as a pilot, there is much for you to learn both on the ground and in the air, but it is not too difficult!
 If you can ride a bicycle or drive a car, you can probably fly an airplane.

 Steps to Success

 It’s fun to learn to fly and earn a pilot's license.
 Many people might consider learning to fly beyond their capability or budget, but it is not as difficult, time consuming, or expensive as generally believed.
 Gleim Aviation goes beyond preparing you to pass the required tests.
 Coordinated training makes you a safer, more competent pilot, in less time while reducing frustration.

 Individuals desiring a private pilot certificate must obtain at least a third-class medical certificate.
 The FAA medical examination is a routine exam administered by FAA designated doctors called aviation medical examiners (AMEs), who will issue your medical certificate after the exam.